Can Weed Make You Infertile? The Real Answer

 Progress has been made regarding the connection, or lack thereof, between cannabis use and human fertility.
 However, we are not at a point where a consensus can be reached.

 Many couples use cannabis as part of their intercourse or foreplay and may struggle to reduce or abstain without affecting their sex lives.
-Products like cannabis-based lubricants are unlikely to impact fertility, as they aren’t designed to reach the bloodstream.
+Products like cannabis-based lubricants are unlikely to impact fertility as they aren’t designed to reach the bloodstream.
 However, those who smoke, vape, or use edibles as an aphrodisiac or to increase creativity and stimulation during sex may want to consider a short break from cannabis if they are having trouble conceiving.

 On the other hand, select studies have indicated that cannabis consumption may benefit efforts to conceive.
-And medical cannabis patients might not have the option to stop or reduce their dosage in the same way casual adult consumers could.
+Medical cannabis patients might not have the option to stop or reduce their dosage in the same way casual adult consumers could.
 With so many questions left unclear, each person has to decide what is best for them.
 It is always wise to consult with a physician, but the decision ultimately rests with you.

 If you are concerned about the impact cannabis has on your potential family planning, you may want to consider taking a tolerance break.
-And with men needing three months to produce new sperm, a prolonged break could be required.

-The most important step you can take is to do the research yourself, and speak with a doctor if you have medical questions.
+The most important step you can take is to do the research yourself and speak with a doctor if you have medical questions.
 Regardless of whether you are planning on continuing your cannabis use or taking a tolerance break, keep in mind that we are only in the infancy (no pun intended) stages of research on cannabis and fertility.

 Want to learn more about the effects of cannabis use and fertility?
 Contact the experts at NuggMD today.
 We’ll connect you with a qualified physician in your state, just like we've done for over a million Americans!